ScrapeGraphAI/docusaurus-docs/docs/getting_started/examples.md

 ## Local models

-Remember to have installed Ollama on your PC [ollama](https://ollama.com/) Remember to pull the right model for LLM and for the embeddings, like:
+Remember to have installed in your pc [ollama](https://ollama.com/) Remember to pull the right model for LLM and for the embeddings, like:

 ```bash